Email marketing

 • Stroke Awareness Month

-Here are 10 subject lines to kick-start your brain juices to create something great that fits your branding!
+Here are 10 subject lines to kick-start your creative ideas for something great that fits your branding!
 If you need extra help, Selzy has some great articles about subject lines.

 • Wingardium Leviosa!
 Lift your spirit with this special HP offer!